top of page

 The actions you avoid after a crash can be just as important as what you do.
 Certain mistakes can seriously damage your insurance claim or legal case.

-Schuenke Law Firm has decades of experience handling serious injury and accident claims and provides straightforward guidance to help clients protect their rights from the very beginning.
+Schuenke Law Firm has decades of experience handling serious injury and accident claims.
+We provide straightforward guidance to help clients protect their rights from the very beginning.

 You should consider speaking with a lawyer if: